 |Send a message through MyMSK:||Call your healthcare provider’s office:|

 If you need medical care right away, call 911 or go to your local emergency room.

 Things to Consider

-- Just like information you share in other ways, your healthcare provider may need to share your messages with other staff in order to help answer your question.
-This may delay their response.
-They may consult with:
+Your healthcare provider may need to share your messages with other staff for help in answering your question.
+This can delay their response.
+They may talk with:

 - Your doctor(s)

 - A clinical dietitian nutritionist